Savaliya-Ravi/Voyage_X_Main/README.md

 ## 🔄 State Diagram
 This state diagram shows the full cycle of an autonomous shuttle designed specifically for elderly users with walking aids.
 The shuttle starts in the Idle state, where it waits in a parking area or resting point until a booking is confirmed through a dedicated mobile app.
 Once a booking is made, the shuttle transitions to the Driving state.
 In this state, the vehicle navigates from its idle position to the user’s pickup location, using planned paths that consider safety and rural road conditions.

 When the shuttle reaches the pickup spot, it moves to the Boarding state.
 Here, the user scans a QR code for authentication before boarding.
 The shuttle is designed to support individuals with mobility limitations, using features like automated ramps.
-Once the user boards, the shuttle resumes the Driving state again—this time heading to the user's intended drop-off location, which is a supermarket.
+Once the user boards, the shuttle resumes the Driving state again, this time heading to the user's intended drop-off location, which is a supermarket.
 Upon arrival, the shuttle switches to the Deboarding state, where the user exits safely to begin their shopping trip.

 After drop-off, the shuttle searches for an available parking spot near the supermarket.
 When it reaches a parking spot, it transitions into a Parking state and parks itself safely.
 After that it changes its state to Ideal and remains there until the user finishes shopping.
 Once the user completes its shopping , the same cycle can repeat.
 This simple, well-defined state model ensures that the shuttle service is both efficient and responsive, offering safe, on-demand mobility to help seniors complete essential tasks like grocery shopping independently and reliably.